Joint Distribution of Distance and Angles in Finite Wireless Networks: Introduction

 \subsection{Main Contributions}

-To our knowledge, the azimuth angle distribution has not been derived yet for finite networks, despite its relevance to accurately model and analyze directional beamforming.
-This motivated us to investigate the correlation between the distance and azimuth angle.
+To our knowledge, the azimuth angle distribution has not been derived yet for finite networks, despite its relevance to model and analyze directional beamforming {accurately}.
+This {issue} motivated us to investigate the correlation between the distance and azimuth angle.
 The main contributions of this work are: \begin{enumerate} \item We present a mathematical framework to obtain the joint distribution of the distance and azimuth angle in 2D arbitrarily shaped networks.
-We consider the angle and distance between an arbitrary (fixed) point, and a uniformly distributed random point. \item We particularize the proposed framework to the case of a rectangular region, since this kind of region matches many practical constructions such as buildings, shopping centers, stadiums or main squares where finite networks are normally deployed.
-We derive the joint cumulative density function (CDF) and joint probability density function (PDF) of the distance and angle, and compute the marginals for the azimuth angle. \item We extend the obtained results to the case of 3D networks, where both the height of the reference node and that of the random node are considered. \item Finally, we discuss some of the applications of the present work, including the analysis of directional beamforming, the design of the beam-patterns of analog codebooks and the design of wireless routing algorithms. \end{enumerate}
+We consider the angle and distance between an arbitrary (fixed) point and a uniformly distributed random point. \item We particularize the proposed framework to the case of a rectangular region, since this kind of region matches many practical scenarios of interest.
+We derive the joint cumulative density function (CDF) and joint probability density function (PDF) of the distance and angle, and compute the marginals for the azimuth angle. \item We extend the obtained results to the case of 3D networks, {considering} both the height of the reference node and that of the random node. \item Finally, we discuss some of the applications of the present work, including the analysis of directional beamforming, the design of the beam patterns of analog codebooks{,} and the design of wireless routing algorithms. {We illustrate the usefulness of the expressions by analyzing the coverage probability in an indoor scenario and determining the optimal AP location and antenna's bearing angle}. \end{enumerate}